 Officers and senior enlisted personnel retiring on a military pension also face financial planning choices.
 They may have tax issues, may not be able to make direct contributions to a Roth IRA if their pension, combined with the income they’re earning in their civilians jobs, puts them beyond qualifying limits.
 They may need to understand how their military benefits can be protected and leveraged to work within their overall retirement savings plan.

-Jim Byrd and the team of financial advisors at Safe Harbor Financial have worked closely with veterans of all ages to help them meet financial goals.
-Don’t fall prey to unscrupulous financial advisors making promises that they can’t keep.
+Jim Byrd and the team of financial professionals at Safe Harbor Financial have worked closely with veterans of all ages to help them pursue their financial goals.
+Don’t fall prey to unscrupulous financial professionals making promises that they can’t keep.
 We have a fiduciary responsibility to our clients, which means that we have a legal and moral obligation to protect their assets and work in their best financial interests.